rails/rails/guides/source/webpacker.md

 This guide will show you how to install and use Webpacker to package JavaScript, CSS, and other assets for the client-side of your Rails application but please note [Webpacker has been retired](https://github.com/rails/webpacker#webpacker-has-been-retired-).

+Also note, the below docs mainly apply to the unreleased v6, which was released as the [gem 'shakapacker'](https://github.com/shakacode/shakapacker).
+Webpacker development continues in that repo.
+You can also find updated docs in that repo.

 After reading this guide, you will know:

 * What Webpacker does and why it is different from Sprockets.